SherlockPsy/Life/TOTAL_PLAN.md

 Anything public may be reread and learned.

 2. Quirks
-Preferences and aversions may be written as standing observations.
+Preferences and aversions may be written as standing observations (as text, not variables).

 ================================================================================
 EXECUTION CANON — MILESTONE 12 — RESET VIA NEW RUN